 The One Identity Safeguard for Privileged Passwords 3000 and 2000 Appliances are built specifically for use only with the Safeguard for Privileged Passwords privileged management software, which is pre-installed and ready for immediate use.
 The appliance is hardened to ensure the system is secured at the hardware, operating system, and software levels.
-The hardened appliance approach protects the privileged management software from attacks while simplifying deployment and ongoing management and shortening the time frame to value.
+The hardened appliance approach protects the privileged management and shortening the time frame to value.